Complete Guide on HIPAA Compliance Training Requirements

 • HIPAA policy updates – Learners should get refresher training to understand the impact of HIPAA policy changes on their roles and responsibilities.

 • Texas Medical Privacy Act and HB 300 – The Texas Medical Privacy Act and its updates in HB 300 preempt HIPAA.
-If it applies to the covered entity, its employees should be trained on both HIPAA and state law.
+If it applies to the covered entity, its employees should be trained in both HIPAA and state law.

-• Cybersecurity threats to healthcare workers – The Security Rule mandates teaching employees about cybersecurity threats as part of security awareness training.
+• Cybersecurity threats to healthcare workers – The Security Rule mandates teaching employees about potential threats as part of security awareness training.
 Learners should know how to prevent phishing, how to manage passwords, and how to browse securely.

 • How to safeguard PHI from cyber threats – Learners should be taught about access controls, multi-factor authentication, and network monitoring.